buddhist-uni/buddhist-uni.github.io/_posts/2020-12-31-ni-hao-avuso.md

 But first, the courses!

-This month I've added three courses on the primary languages of the Early Buddhist Texts: Chinese and Pāli.
+This month I've added three new courses on the primary languages of the Early Buddhist Texts: Chinese and Pāli.

 [Chinese Buddhist Writing]({% link _courses/chinese-primer.md %}) is a course for Buddhists with some prior knowledge of Mandarin (or who are willing to hussle to get those fundamentals elsewhere) who would like help reading Chinese Buddhist scriptures.
 This course goes character-by-character through the different strata of Chinese texts, giving a comprehensive introduction to Buddhist Chinese from ancient Indian translations to esoteric treatises.